Creative collaborations tackling the vital issues of our time

-Forecast is excited to offer this new way to deepen your understanding of the trends, shifts, and innovative new work being done in our field.
-Designed for anyone who wants to learn more about and keep their pulse on work happening at the intersection of arts, culture, place and equity, this conversation series began with the vision of taking expertise off the pages of our magazine Public Art Review and bringing it to you direct from leading practitioners and artists.
+Deepen your understanding of the innovative new work being done in our field.
+Designed for anyone who wants to keep their pulse on work happening at the intersection of arts, culture, place and equity, this conversation series began with the vision of taking expertise off the pages of our magazine Public Art Review and bringing it to you direct from leading practitioners and artists.

-We now invite you to connect with FORWARD, our new digital publication and conversation series highlighting how artists are partnering with cities, institutions and communities to courageously tackle the vital issues of our time.
+We now invite you to connect with FORWARD, our fresh digital publication and conversation series highlighting how artists are partnering with cities, institutions and communities to courageously tackle the vital issues of our time, from public health to the fate of our climate.

 Join us for a series of conversations.